In this article

 What is the main difference between Monk and Fazeshift?

 Both are AI-native AR platforms that overlay your ERP.
-Monk runs the full contract-to-cash cycle with deep Intelligent Collections, cash application, and 600+ AP portals; Fazeshift focuses on AI AR agents for invoicing and reconciliation.
+Monk runs the full invoice-to-cash cycle with deep Intelligent Collections, AI-native cash application, and a forecasting layer.
+Fazeshift focuses on AI AR agents for invoicing and reconciliation.

 Is Monk a Fazeshift alternative?

 Yes.
-For teams that want collections depth and full-cycle coverage rather than an AR overlay, Monk is a direct alternative.
+For teams that want collections depth and full-cycle coverage rather than a lighter AR overlay, Monk is a direct alternative, and it serves any B2B finance team that has outgrown spreadsheets and manual follow-up.

 How is Monk's collections engine different?